 The substance does, in fact, create a younger Sparkle, a clone to be precise, and in this youthful incarnation, Margret Qualley assumes the role, calling herself Sue, to evade connection with her older self.
 The two must switch off every seven days, but what unfolds brings the refurbished version success and respect, while leaving both dependent on the drug and its troubling, side effects.
 (On this basis, The Substance could also be compared to another Corman movie, The Man with the X-ray Eyes, where little is never enough when it comes to physical-enhancement addiction.)

-The plot also alludes to David Cronenberg's The Fly (which, in its own derivative right, pulls from Kurt Nuemann and James Clavell's take on George Langelaan's Playboy story) and Ken Russell/Paddy Chayefsky's Altered States, in particular during The Substance's climax when the body horror reaches its most repugnant peak; but at its core, the concept adheres to its unwitting-victim plea, where one can't help but root for the anguished counterparts, even as they turn all-out monstrous.
+The plot also alludes to David Cronenberg's The Fly (which, in its own derivative right, pulls from Kurt Nuemann/James Clavell's take on George Langelaan's Playboy story), Ken Russell/Paddy Chayefsky's Altered States, and various portions of Sam Raimi's Evil Dead franchise, particularly during The Substance's climax when the body horror reaches its most repugnant peak.
+But at its core, the concept adheres to its unwitting-victim plea, where one can't help but root for the anguished counterparts, even as they turn all-out monstrous.

 Moore and Qualley are both effective as the disgruntled and vindictive Sparkle, creating a seamless, though later competitive swing from original to variant; and let's be honest, in the looks department, the actresses are damn easy on the eyes.
 This gives the plot its beauteous hook, establishing a conspicuous contrast for when the situation does get (ahem) ugly, and when it does, "Whoa, Nelly!"